pinakisar/pinakisar.github.io/_pages/home.md

 ### About me

-I am a physicist working in the field of quantum mechanics and quantum electrodynamics.
+I am a microbiologist working in the field of environmental microbiology and genomics.
-I received my undergraduate degree in physics from the Massachusetts Institute of Technology (MIT) in 1939 and went on to earn my PhD from Princeton University in 1942.
+I received my BSc and MSc in botany in 1991 and 1993 respectively from University of Burdwan, Burdwan, India and went on to earn my PhD from Banaras Hindu University in 1999.
-After completing my doctoral studies, I worked on the Manhattan Project, where I helped develop the first atomic bombs.
-After the war, I returned to academia, holding teaching and research positions at Cornell and now at the California Institute of Technology.
+I was a Dr K S Krishnan Research Associate at Bhabha Atomic Research Centre, Mumbai, India from 2000-2002, and a BOYSCAST fellow at Rice University, Houston, Texas, USA from 2007-2008.
+I joined the BSBT Department of IIT Kharagpur in 2004.